Omkya2601/Backend_Development_Project/README.md

 - index.html           — Navigation page to open each solved problem

 How to run:
-1. Extract the ZIP.
-2. Open `index.html` in a browser (Chrome/Firefox/Edge).
+1. Open `index.html` in a browser (Chrome/Firefox/Edge).
-3. Click any problem link to open the rendered template pages.
+2. Click any problem link to open the rendered template pages.
-4. Replace `arrow.png` and `interesticon.png` with your actual images (same filenames) if/when you upload them.
+3. Replace `arrow.png` and `interesticon.png` with your actual images (same filenames) if/when you upload them.

 Notes:
 - I preserved the templates' structure and CSS usage; I only replaced numbers/variables/solution blocks and added new problem blocks.